DaniDell/Back-Trama-B-App/README.md

   // Access user info via req.user
 });

 Secure Routes
-Routes that require authentication should be protected by including the authenticateUser middleware.
+Routes that require authentication should include the authenticateUser middleware.
 This ensures that only authenticated users can access these routes.

-GET /secure-route
+For example, the /secure-route endpoint requires authentication.
+Include the JWT in the authorization header of the request to access it.

-This route requires authentication.
-Include the JWT token in the authorization header of the request to access it.
+Here's an example of a secure GET request requiring authentication:

 const jwt = require('jsonwebtoken');
 const authenticateUser = require('./path/to/authenticateUser');